 For starters, the hen and rooster are born with different colorings.
-This is called auto-sexing and is how you can tell their sex from birth.
+This is called auto-sexing.
+This is how you can sex a chicken from birth.
 This breed typically has red or a light brown coloring to its feathers.
 In addition, they may have white or black coloring mixed in.
 Roosters are typically a lighter color than the hens, even when they are just born.
 They do have clean yellow legs and yellow beaks.
 They have a single comb that is red in color and usually has short red waddles.

 Red Star hens typically weigh around 6 pounds, while the roosters grow to be around 8 pounds.
 The chicks usually have a bit of brown or red feathering but are extremely hard to identify from other breeds.
 It’s best to get your chicks from an established breeder to ensure that they are the correct breed.

 Need some help keeping your chickens health and care taken care of?
 Check out the Organized Chicken Keeper for an easy to follow system.